-Molina also provides Members a 24 hour Nurse Advice line for medical advice.
+Molina also provides Members a 24-hour Nurse Advice line for medical advice.
 In addition, the 911 information is given to all Members at the onset of any call to the plan.

-For Members within our service area: Molina contracts with vendors that provide 24 hour Emergency Services for ambulance and hospitals.
-An out of network emergency hospital stay will be covered until the Member has stabilized sufficiently to transfer to a participating facility.
-Services provided after stabilization in a non-participating facility are not covered and the Member will be responsible for payment.
+For Members within our service area: Molina contracts with vendors that provide 24-hour Emergency Services for ambulance and hospitals.
+An out of network emergency hospital stay may only covered until the Member has stabilized sufficiently to transfer to an available participating facility.
+Services provided after stabilization in a non-participating facility are not covered and the Member may be responsible for payment.